 Once we started using a set of printable routine cards with the kids, the nagging, yelling and reminding 7,457 times every day cut waayyyy down.
 The kids started following their routines all on their own (many times turning it into a fun game) and they felt more in control and independent and I felt a whole lotta less stress.

 This printable daily schedule for kids…will change your life.

 I’m going to walk you through my super simple step-by-step process for getting your child started with a printable daily schedule.
 This can immediately shift your morning, bedtime, and mealtime routines from chaos to peace.

 Here’s what’s included.

 The printable daily schedule cards that we use are totally customizable making them perfect for a wide-range of parents, teachers and caregivers.
 Here’s what is all included:

-- One set of 40+ pre-made cards with names and pictures all pre-made for you.
+- One set of 40+ pre-made cards for toddlers / preschoolers with names and pictures already done for you.
 Just print, cut and use.

 - One set of 40+ blank cards without the names.
 We left that part blank so you can write in the word you use at home.
 This works especially well if your kids speak a language outside of English.

 - And then…there are two editable templates included for you create customized cards.
 This way if any card is missing, you can create your own cards to specifically meet the needs of your child.
 (All you need is Microsoft Word or Mac Pages).